VinitHa44/task_planner_agent/README.md

 ## 🤖 AI Development Disclosure

-This project was developed with assistance from AI tools to enhance productivity and code quality.
-AI was used as a coding assistant to help implement features, suggest improvements, and solve technical challenges throughout the development process.
-The AI assistance included help with code structure, error handling patterns, logging implementation, performance optimizations, and frontend component design and user interface development.
+This project was developed with some assistance from AI tools to improve efficiency and code quality.
+AI was used as a coding assistant for tasks such as refining code structure, handling errors, suggesting logging approaches, performance optimizations, and frontend component design and user interface development.

 ### Human Oversight:
 - All AI-generated code was reviewed, tested, and modified by me
 - Business logic and architecture decisions were made by me
-- API integrations and external service configurations were manually implemented and tested
+- API integrations and service configurations were manually developed and tested
-- Security considerations and environment variable handling were human-verified
-- Frontend design patterns and component structure were human-reviewed and customized
+- Frontend design and component structures were customized and finalized by me

 ## 📄 License